All events will take place at the Valley River Inn in Eugene, Oregon unless otherwise noted.

 10:05 – 10:20 AM Break

-10:20 AM – 11:20 PM Co-Existing with Cannabis and Craft Beer: Are consumers, especially the younger consumers so important to the future of wine tourism, now engaging more with craft breweries and legal marijuana dispensaries?
-Or can the wine industry learn from and actually partner with these newer industries for the benefit of everyone.
-This panel discussion will include a brewery owner, a winery representative and a cannabis expert for a thoughtful analysis of today’s tourism view.
+10:20 AM – 11:20 PM Challenges of and Opportunities with Cannabis and Craft Beer: Cannabis and craft beer have had a huge impact on consumers in the past decade or two.
+Are these consumers, especially the younger consumers so important to the future of the wine industry, now engaging more with craft breweries and legal marijuana dispensaries?
+If so, why is that?
+Or can the wine industry learn from and actually partner with these newer industries for the benefit of everyone?
+This panel discussion includes Jamie Floyd, co-founder of Ninkasi Brewing, the 35th largest craft brewery in the country; Sam Chapman, co-founder of New Economy Consulting, Oregon’s premier cannabis consulting firm; and Doug Caskey, executive director of the Colorado Wine Industry Development Board.

 11:20 – 12:20 PM Creating and Executing Your Wine Tourism Plan: Do you have an effective plan in place to drive traffic to your destination or organization?
 If not, you are simply at the mercy of market forces.
 This session will present how to craft and implement an effective tourism plan.
 Presented by Janiene Ullrich, The Family Coppola